b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### BHATTACHARYYA, N. ###

-* Bhattacharyya, N. N. (Narendra Nath) (ed.)
-(1989).
+* Bhattacharyya, Narendra Nath (ed.)
+(1989a).
 'Medieval Bhakti Movements in India: Sri Chaitanya Quincentenary Commemoration Volume'.
 First edition.
 New Delhi, India: Munshiram Manoharlal Publishers Pvt.
 Ltd. (Published on behalf of Sri Chaitanya Quincentenary Commemoration Committee, Chinsurah).
 ISBN 8121504591.

 **Purport:**<br>
 This volume is exceptional.
 Though, not ostensibly on tantra in either the Agamic or Sahajiya purview, my fundamental thesis has positioned to the Zeitgeist-of-Bhakti and the Zeitgeist-of-the-Sahajiya, becoming in large and in most evocations, except those prior to the time of Sri Saraha, who opened the Sahajiya Zeitgeist, as conjoint -- and that all modern and contemporary Bhakti evocations, are fundamentally Tantric-Agamic-Sahajiya complexes as they employ tantric architecture and modalities, of the Tantric Agama and Sahajiya sadhana and natural simplicity, without exception.

+* Bhattacharyya, Narendra Nath (1989b).
+'Introduction' (pp. ix-xxxi) in Bhattacharyya, Narendra Nath (ed.)
+(1989a). *Medieval Bhakti Movements in India: Sri Chaitanya Quincentenary Commemoration Volume*.
+First edition.
+New Delhi, India: Munshiram Manoharlal Publishers Pvt.
+Ltd. (Published on behalf of Sri Chaitanya Quincentenary Commemoration Committee, Chinsurah).
+ISBN 8121504591.

+**Purport:**<br>
+...

 ### BILHAM, R.; *et al.* ###